Creamy, tangy, luscious Pumpkin Feta Penne Pasta is jam packed with caramelized onion and garlic for an incredibly flavorful yet light pasta!

 Make this pumpkin pasta a complete meal by serving it alongside some animal protein, or adding a boneless chicken breast or adding pre-cooked chicken such as rotisserie chicken.

 So there you have it!
-Everything you need to make an amazingly flavorful creamy pasta recipe that also happens to be a health-conscious choice.
+Everything you need to make an amazingly flavorful creamy healthy pumpkin mac and cheese that also happens to be a health-conscious choice.

 Enjoy this creamy delight!